SoulSharer/BigBrainTanking/README.md

 **Addon is no longer maintained since I stopped playing.
-It may contains bugs and crashes for current versions of WoW: Classic.
+It may contain bugs and crashes for current versions of WoW: Classic.
 Please fork and continue development, you can do anything you want with this.**

 # BigBrainTanking
 BigBrainTanking is an addon for World of Warcraft 1.13.2 that is aimed to assist you with tanking chores.